mohatomohatomohatomohatomohatomoha/abstraction-search-dev/README.md

 that the global minima is reached, repeated iterations of newton-raphson is needed. keep track of the path with the least cost.

-step 5. the x and y values of the discretized path is given, therefore the near-optimal/optimal path is found.
+step 5. the x and y values of the discretized path are given, therefore the near-optimal/optimal path is found.

 theoretical pros of AS: